Avoid These Mistakes in Istanbul: A Guide

 Understanding local customs is key to enjoying your trip.
 For example, removing shoes before entering mosques or homes shows respect.
 Greeting shopkeepers with a polite “Merhaba” (hello) fosters goodwill.
 Small gestures go a long way here.

 Food lovers should avoid rushing meals.
 Turks savor dining as a social experience.
-Declining tea when offered might seem rude—accept it graciously.
+Declining when offered might seem rude—accept it graciously.
 Street food is safe, but stick to busy vendors for freshness.

 This guide focuses on blending in while appreciating Istanbul's unique rhythm.
 Whether navigating markets or public transport, you'll learn how to avoid missteps.
 Respecting traditions ensures a richer connection with the city and its people.